Tureckiy-zart/TUI/README.md

 ## 🎤 From the Author

-Tenerife UI is my personal approach to creating a commercial, beautiful, and premium UI system.

-If you're building interfaces with a "luxury, stylish, and technological" aesthetic — you're home. 🏠
+TUI is a production-grade design infrastructure for building premium React applications.
+Built with a token-driven architecture, Radix UI behavioral foundation, and strict TypeScript, it provides the foundation for luxury, stylish, and technologically sophisticated interfaces.

 ---